 IMG 1-4.
-Helen Grogan, UNTITLED (enactment of performative structures and thought actions selected from accumulative catalogue of studio activities 2001–2014).
+Helen Grogan, UNTITLED (performative structures and thought actions selected from accumulative catalogue of studio activities 2001–2014).
 Slopes Gallery, Fitzroy, 2014.
 IMG.
 5. Helen Grogan, Helen Grogan, CONCRETE ROOM and additional scores for level 2, Ian Ptter Museum of Art, 2017 (feat.
 Jess Gall).
 MG.
 5. Helen Grogan, CONCRETE ROOM, Liquid Architecture, ArtsHouse, 2015.
 IMG.
 6. Helen Grogan, CONCRETE ROOM, MADA, Monash University, Melbourne, 2018 (feat.
 Jo Lloyd).

 The lights are turned off leading to the awareness of the lights being on in the first place.
 Once they have been turned off the available light through the skylights becomes obvious: the outside.
 There are shadows and softness.
 The lights are turned on once again.

 Performers move around the space with varying purposes.
 It is noticeable how the particular weight and pressure of their feet touch the floor.
 This pressure can be felt.

 As the performers move, there are subtle differences in their manner.
 Some appear trained, while others not.
 These differences are perhaps measurable only to the extent that they are noticeable, that they speak of the performers’ histories.